EXPERTS

 “I love how I feel after taking my daily dose; much more energy for the duration of the day.
 But this product averages out to $4.00/scoop!
 Not financially sustainable as compared to some similar brands.” - Shantal S.

 Still, some noted the powder had “little to no effect” and thought it was overpriced.
 Potential buyers with sensitive guts or who are taking medications are advised to talk to their doctor or dietitian before trying any new dietary supplement.
+And, though the website says AG1 is safe to drink on an empty stomach, those with sensitive stomachs may want to drink AG1 alongside food.

-Weighing In: Is AG1 Worth It?
+Weighing In: Is AG1 Good for You?

+AG1 is an excellent greens powder—for the right person.
 Having been on the market for over a decade, Athletic Greens has a devoted fan base that believes AG1 has benefited their overall health.
 For every satisfied customer, though, there seems to be one who was put off by the taste, lack of noticeable effects, or price.

 In my experience, more isn’t always better when it comes to nutrition.
-AG1’s list of 75 ingredients is undoubtedly impressive, but I’m not convinced it’s necessary for filling the nutritional gaps in an average diet.
+AG1’s list of 83 ingredients is undoubtedly impressive, but I’m not convinced it’s necessary for filling the nutritional gaps in an average diet.

 As a dietitian, I can see why AG1’s ingredient list might appeal to individuals with certain nutritional deficiencies or athletes looking to fine-tune their nutrient intake and agree it could be a helpful dietary addition in these situations.
+For the average person, though, I believe there are other greens powders on the market that can deliver the same (or greater) potential benefits as AG1 Next Gen at a more affordable price.

 Frequently Asked Questions About AG1